 venture was eventually named Busch's Grove, before that it

-was know as The Woodlawn Grove and housed the Price Post Office.
+was known as The Woodlawn Grove and housed the Price Post Office.

 However, the timeline is confusing.
 There are Post-Dispatch